digitalservicebund/digitalcheck-dito/README.md

 ## Contributing

 🇬🇧
-Everyone is welcome to contribute the development of the Digitalcheck applications.
-You can contribute by opening a pull request, providing documentation or answering questions or giving feedback.
+Everyone is welcome to contribute to the development of the Digitalcheck applications.
+You can contribute by opening a pull request, providing documentation, answering questions, or giving feedback.
 Please always follow the guidelines and our [Code of Conduct](CODE_OF_CONDUCT.md).

 🇩🇪